lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 :c:func:`snd_pcm_period_elapsed()` is called typically from the interrupt handler.
 But, if you set up the driver to use a threaded interrupt handler, this call can be in non-atomic context, too.
-In such a case, you can set ``nonatomic`` filed of struct snd_pcm object after creating it.
-When this flag is set, mutex and rwsem are used internally in the PCM core instead of spin and rwlocks, so that you can call all PCM functions safely in a non-atomic context.
+In such a case, you can set ``nonatomic`` filed of :c:type:`struct snd_pcm
+<snd_pcm>` object after creating it.
+When this flag is set, mutex
+and rwsem are used internally in the PCM core instead of spin and rwlocks, so that you can call all PCM functions safely in a non-atomic context.

 Constraints